New art commissioned by DD Day

 New 2021 DD Day Artist Commissions

-Thanks to Arts Council England and The Granada Foundation funding awards, we are very excited to be able to commission 4 North West England based artists and 2 new AV works this year.
+Thanks to Arts Council England and The Granada Foundation funding awards, we are very excited to be able to commission 4 North West England based artists to create 2 new AV works responding to the work and archive of Delia Derbyshire as well as the theme of “imagination.”

 Previous DD day Artist Commissions